TelemarkAlpint/slingsby/README.md

 Relax, take a deep breath, check the logs.
 Relevant logs to check include:

-**uwsgi**: `/var/log/uwsgi/uwsgi.log`
+**gunicorn**: `/var/log/slingsby.log`
 **nginx**: `/usr/share/nginx/logs/error.log`
 **slingsby**: `/var/log/slingsby/log.log`

-Try restarting uwsgi and nginx, to see if it makes a difference:
+Try restarting gunicorn and nginx, to see if it makes a difference:

-    $ sudo service uwsgi restart
+    $ sudo service slingsby restart
     $ sudo service nginx restart

 Try to see if you can import the settings without failure: